Photos courtesy of Château de la Caze

 Rates do not include breakfast

-Open: mid-April to beginning of November; closed on Wednesdays and Thursdays in October
+Open: mid-April to beginning of November; closed on Wednesdays and Thursdays in April and October

 The Tarn region is northwest of Montpellier.
 The château is 5 km. northeast of La Malène on D-907.